How to Prevent the Risk of Fire When Storing Lithium-Ion Batteries in a Warehouse?

 Among the industrial sectors most affected, recycling professionals top the list.
 Storage sites for new batteries are also regularly in the headlines.
 Two serious fires have occurred in warehouses since the beginning of 2023 in France, one near Rouen in January 2023 and the other in Loire-Atlantique at the end of February.

-Using the Internet of Things and thermography to prevent battery fires.
+Using the Internet of Things and thermography to prevent lithium battery fires

 In the light of the resurgence of these events, it seems essential to turn to technologies that enable continuous monitoring of sites where batteries are stored in order to detect any outbreaks of fire as early as possible.
-UTC® Smart IR Camera detectors are an effective way of preventing fires caused by batteries and damage to businesses exposed to this risk.
+UTC detectors are an effective way of preventing fires caused by lithium batteries and damage to businesses exposed to this risk.

-By combining early detection of thermal variations with continuous monitoring, the UTC® Smart IR Camera represents a promising opportunity to prevent fires linked to lithium batteries.
+By combining early detection of thermal variations with continuous monitoring, the UTC represents a promising opportunity to prevent lithium battery fires.

 Thanks to their ability to convert chemical energy into electric energy, lithium-ion batteries represent a major step forward for modern society, and now a multitude of electronic devices.
 However, this technology, which emerged in the 90s, is not without its risks.
 According to the INRS, lithium batteries are responsible for a 25% increase in fires at waste sorting sites.

 Due to their highly flammable nature, batteries and their storage represent a new challenge.
-So, it’s essential to ask the following question: what are the risks associated with storing batteries, and what solutions can be considered to prevent them from catching fire?
+So, it’s essential to ask the following question: what are the risks associated with storing batteries, and what solutions can be considered to prevent lithium battery fires?

 What are the risks associated with storing lithium-ion batteries?